kamilovmebnc/ton-assets/README.md

 In a pull request, the *image link should be a direct link to the image file*, not to a webpage.
 Ensure the link ends with an image extension (e.g., .jpg, .png).
 Please ***avoid using ton.api*** in the image link.

 Please note, the *verification process doesn’t require payment*.
 Your request will be reviewed by the team in the order.
 Any additional questions and the decision regarding your request will be provided directly in your PR.
+name:  BananaCoin
+description: fanz.ee is a web3 fan engagement platform designed to help sports and entertainment organisations meaningfully connect with their fans through immersive gamification experiences address:EQBxpoGPrhAav9eVUJDtexfbVD_xS23MbN7a6CJKcB0aoUAX